guerrerocarlos/reCAPTCHA-check/README.md

 reCAPTCHA check
 ===

-Checks the token included in the form when using "invisible reCCAPTCHA" as defined in [reCAPTCHA documentation](https://developers.google.com/recaptcha/)
+Checks the token included in the form when using "invisible reCAPTCHA" as defined in [reCAPTCHA documentation](https://developers.google.com/recaptcha/)

 This module is to be used server-side